-Part II: "Patterns in Time" seeks to take the enigma of Achashverosh - and indeed that of the holiday of Purim - further.
-It seeks to connect the dots - the pixels of history - to create a bigger picture.
+In answering these questions, we take the enigma of Achashverosh - and indeed the enigma of Purim - further.
+We connect the dots - the pixels of history - to create a bigger picture that explains the past and gives us a glimpse into the future.